mhm-ufz/FORCES/README.md

 FORCES is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

+### logging

+The module `mo_logging` was derived from the [flogging](https://github.com/DaanVanVugt/flogging) project of Daan van Vugt.
+It is released under the MIT license.

 ### Doxygen Awesome

 Doxygen Awesome is included as subrepo under `doc/doxygen-awesome-css/` from https://github.com/jothepro/doxygen-awesome-css.
 It is released under the MIT license.